Frequently asked questions

-The People, Parks and Dogs Strategy identified the importance of providing off-leash areas (OLAs) within a 15 minute walk for most residents.
-OLAs at Heather and Granville Parks will increase access for dog off-leash activity in three priority neighbourhoods that are currently underserved.
-Both Granville and Heather Parks have suitable space and amenities that an off-leash area could be added while maintaining space for other activities.
+The People, Parks and Dogs Strategy identified the importance of providing off-leash areas (OLAs) within a 15-minute walk for most residents.
+An OLA at Heather Park will increase access for dog off-leash activity in two priority neighbourhoods that are currently underserved.
+Heather Park has suitable space and amenities that a fenced off-leash area could be added while maintaining space for other activities.

 Who is leading the project?

 The Vancouver Board of Parks and Recreation is leading the project.